VibeCoder01/ConsentFormFetcher/README.md

     -   For most fields, it checks if the normalized PDF field name *includes* a normalized key (e.g., `hospitalnumber` includes `hospitalnumber`).
     -   **Special `startsWith` Logic**: For the keys 'name' and 'date', a more precise `startsWith` check is used.
 This allows it to correctly match "Name", "Name 2", "Date", and "Date 1" without incorrectly matching fields like "Hospital Name" or "Date of Birth".
     -   **Contextual Rule for Clinician**: There is a specific rule to handle clinician details.
 If a field matches "Name" but the immediately following field in the PDF is "Job Title", the "Name" field is populated with the selected clinician's name and the "Job Title" field with their title.
 This prevents patient data from being entered into fields meant for staff.
+    -   **Macmillan Contact Rule**: If a field name includes "contact details" or "contact number", it is populated with a combined string of the selected Macmillan contact's name, title, and phone number (e.g., "Memory Masamba, Macmillan Radiographer - 01227 864311").

 4.  **Final PDF Generation**: After the user reviews and potentially edits the pre-populated data in the dynamic form, they click "Submit".
     -   The final form data is sent to the `fillPdf` flow (`src/ai/flows/fill-pdf-flow.ts`).